DNAatWork/gtpal-app/README.md

-# gtpal-app
+# GTPAL Code Finder App

+⚠️ **Disclaimer:** This application is for demonstration and development purposes only.
+Not for clinical use.

-A web app to calculate GTPAL and ICD-10 codes.
-For development/demo purposes only.
+A web app to calculate GTPAL and corresponding ICD-10 codes.

+Deployed via GitHub Pages: https://dnaatwork.github.io/gtpal-app/